themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 >
 > FastMail does not supporting tagging.
 If you just use it as an IMAP server and use an app like MailTags, you're fine.
 But if you rely on Gmail tags, FastMail is going to be rough for you.
 I really prefer nested folders to define an ontology for my mail.
 The keyboard shortcut to file a message in the web app `m` makes it pretty easy to figure out the right folder.
 Auto-complete in the pop-up for filing also improves the efficiency of hearding the messages.

+Tags are a mindset, really, and folder use can have it's own draw.

 > {{ theme:partial src="aside-header" voice="potatowire" text="Useful Folders" }}
 >
 > Like Gabe, I use and adore the FastMail webapp.
 Besides the keyboard